 Getting the most out of your telescope can depend on how well you know the accessories as well as what to look for when buying them.
-Getting the good oil on what to know about buying and using a Barlow lens in a telescope certainly helps.
+Getting the good oil on what to know about buying and how to use a Barlow lens in a telescope certainly helps.

 Key takeaways